robindavidgames/ci-project05/README.md

 # Project 5: Endless Explorer
-Endless Explorer is an ecommerce website selling camping gear.
+Endless Explorer is an ecommerce website selling camping/survivalist gear.
 Users can browse a catalogue of products and make purchases.
-Users can also view a blog and leave comments/reviews on posts/products.
 Users can make accounts, within which they can see their order history and other details.

 https://endless-explorer.herokuapp.com/

 ## Features

 ### Front Page
+The front page has relevant descriptive text, to effectivly use SEO.
+It then has products grouped by category for the user to browse through.
+Users can click on a category for more items, or click into an individual item for more details.

 ### Browse by Category